Quick Summary

 Different disasters create different contamination profiles:

-- After earthquakes: Broken sewer and water lines often cross-contaminate each other.
+- After earthquakes: Broken sewer and water lines often cross-contaminate.
 Even if water flows from your tap, it may be unsafe.
-Wait for a boil-water advisory to be lifted before trusting municipal supply.
-See my guide on how to prepare for an earthquake for more details.
+Wait for a boil-water advisory to be lifted.
+See my guide on how to prepare for an earthquake for more detail.

 - After floods: Treat ALL surface water as contaminated — period.
 Agricultural runoff carries pesticides, fertilizers, and animal waste.
 Sewage overflow is virtually guaranteed.

-- After wildfires: Ash and fire-retardant chemical contamination in nearby streams and reservoirs can persist for months.
-During the 2020 Santiam Canyon fires, reservoir contamination was so severe that the water system couldn’t be restored for weeks.
+- After wildfires: Ash and fire-retardant chemicals in nearby streams and reservoirs can persist for months.
+During the 2020 Santiam Canyon fires, reservoir contamination was so severe the water system couldn’t be restored for weeks.
+If you’re in the Pacific Northwest’s fire-prone east side, this isn’t hypothetical — it’s seasonal planning.

-Action step: This weekend, pull up a topographic map of your area and identify the three nearest freshwater sources within walking distance of your home.
+Action step: This weekend, pull up a topographic map and identify the three nearest freshwater sources within walking distance of your home.
 Write them down and add them to your family emergency plan.

 - Days 1–3: Full allocation (1–1.5 gallons per person per day).
 Maintain hydration and morale.

 - Days 4–7: Reduce to survival minimum (0.5–1 gallon per person per day for drinking only).
-Minimize cooking water by eating ready-to-eat foods.
-Stop all non-essential water use.
+Minimize cooking water.
+Stop all non-essential use.

 - Days 7+: Stretch to 0.5 gallon per person per day if resupply is uncertain.
 Prioritize vulnerable members.
-Begin actively sourcing and purifying supplemental water.
+Actively source and purify supplemental water.

-Critical warning: Never restrict water intake below 0.5 gallon per person per day.
-Below that threshold, kidney stress and heat illness become serious and potentially life-threatening risks.
-Rationing is about smart allocation, not deprivation.
+Critical warning: Never restrict intake below 0.5 gallon per person per day.
+Below that threshold, kidney stress and heat illness become serious risks.
+Rationing’s about smart allocation, not deprivation.

 Children and elderly people dehydrate faster and show symptoms more quickly.
-They should receive priority water allocation — not reduced rations.
-Anyone on medications that increase urination (diuretics, certain blood pressure medications), people with diabetes, and those running a fever all need increased water, not less.
-If someone in your household requires dialysis, plan for substantially higher water needs and consult their medical team about emergency protocols.
+They get priority water allocation — not reduced rations.
+Anyone on diuretics, certain blood pressure medications, or running a fever needs increased water, not less.
+If someone in your household requires dialysis, plan for substantially higher needs and consult their medical team about emergency protocols.

 - Dizziness or lightheadedness when standing